AB Leadership Roles

 Understanding the Position

-To better understand the position commitments, duties and responsibilities before applying, please take a look at the Resident Scholar Position Description provided for you below.
+To better understand the position commitments, duties, and responsibilities before applying, please take a look at the Resident Scholar Position Description.

 How to Apply

-All those interested in the role of Resident Scholar are welcome to submit their application via online link provided below.
-Resident Scholar applicants will be notified of their placement for the AB program within a week of submitting their application.
-These positions will be awarded on a first-come, first served basis.
+All those interested in the role of Resident Scholar are welcome to submit their application via the link provided below.
+These positions will be awarded on a first-come, first-served basis.

 Want to Learn More Before Applying?

-For more information prior to submitting your application, check out the Resident Scholar FAQ’s page.
-For more detailed information such as break cycle social issues, locations, accommodations, organizations we will be working with, etc., please either read over the position description, attend an Information Session, or contact Kasie Thompson (email@example.com) to schedule a meeting or personal phone call.
+For more detailed information such as break cycle social issues, locations, accommodations, organizations we will be working with, etc., please contact Kasie Thompson (firstname.lastname@example.org) to schedule a meeting or phone call.

 Guidance on Fair Labor Standards Act (FLSA)